jamesturner-dev/cb/README.md

 - look up the count records the right way...  tbh it's faster this way :/

-- **The Short URL Dealio**

-`to be clear this *works* now, but it's janky for instance /cb/VyV => google.com but lets move to backend `

-- Finalize the route for the short link.
-As of now it's /cb/:cb and can be improved
+- ~~Finalize the route for the short link.
+As of now it's /cb/:cb and can be improved~~

 - shortLink lookup / redirect function.
 How much tracking beyond click count?

 - Make Darkmode extend 100% vertical.